Horse cloning: Birth of Prometea and Pieraz

 The birth of three cloned mules in the United States on May 4, 2003, came just before that of the first horse.
 The first successful attempt to produce a viable clone was made by the Italian laboratory LTR-CIZ, which gave birth to Prometea on May 28, 2003, a Haflinger foal carried to term by her mother, whose genetic copy she is.
 Her birth was announced publicly on August 6, 2003.
-Born 36 kilogram after a natural delivery and a full-term pregnancy in Laboratory of Reproductive Technology, Cremona, Italy, At 2 months old, Prometea weighed 100 kg The name "Prometea" is the feminine form of Prometeo ("Prometheus" in Greek).
+The name "Prometea" is the feminine form of Prometeo ("Prometheus" in Greek).
 These scientists worked under the guidance of Professor Cesare Galli.

 Dr. Cesare Galli and others at the lab experimented with 841 reconstructed embryos; of the 14 viable embryos, four were implanted in surrogate mothers - only that of Prometea succeeded in being born.
 Prometea was born to her twin mother who her cloning cells originated from.
 Texas A&M University was also undertaking a horse-cloning project when the Italian team first succeeded.

 In 2002, LTR-CIZ merged with Cryozootech.
 In Italy, they produced the world's second cloned horse, Pieraz-Cryozootech-Stallion.
 This is a purely commercial clone, aimed at obtaining a fertile genetic copy of a successful but castrated horse.
 According to Bernard Debré, the birth of Pieraz-étalon heralded the commercial direction that equine cloning would later take.
 Prometea and Pieraz were obtained using the same method, that of Professor Galli.